Dolce & Gabbana Fall/Winter 2026 RTW

 source: mutualart.com

-This reading remains interpretive rather than documentary.
+This remains interpretive rather than documentary.

 Dolce & Gabbana Fall/Winter 2026 Look 59